Zlywilk/klipper4a/README.md

 # klipper4a (chroot install script)

-this script is for easy install kilpper gui (fluidd or Mainsail) for android based on [alpine-klipper](https://github.com/knoopx/alpine-klipper)
+this script is for easy install kilpper gui (fluidd or Mainsail) on android based on [alpine-klipper](https://github.com/knoopx/alpine-klipper)

 ## requirements
 + phone(rooted)